 City Code Section 9.1.10: “Attacking dogs.
-It is unlawful for the owner or person having charge, care, custody or control of any dog to allow such dog to attack, chase, or worry any person, any domesticated animal having commercial value, or any species of hoofed protected wildlife, or to attack domestic fowl.
+It is unlawful for the owner or person having charge, care, custody, or control of any dog to allow such dog to attack, chase, or worry any person, any domesticated animal having commercial value, or any species of hoofed protected wildlife, or to attack domestic fowl.
 “Worry,” as used in this section, means to harass by tearing, biting, or shaking with the teeth.”
-For more information regarding animals, view the City Code Chapter 9 - Animals (PDF) document.
+For more information regarding animals, view the City Code Chapter 9 - Animals (PDF).

 Show All Answers

 City Code Section 9.1.180.
 Number of Animals.
 It shall be unlawful for any person to have charge, care, or custody of more than 3 dogs.
-It shall be unlawful for any person to have charge, care or custody of more than 4 Cats.
+It shall be unlawful for any person to have charge, care, or custody of more than 4 Cats.

 City Code Section 9.1.150.
-Dogs which disturb neighborhood.
+Dogs Which Disturb Neighborhood.
 No person shall own, keep, or harbor any dog which by loud, continued, or frequent barking, howling, yelping, or by noxious or offensive odors shall annoy, disturb or endanger the health or welfare of any person or neighborhood.
-A violation of this section shall be a class B misdemeanor and such is hereby declared a public nuisance, and each day the violation is permitted to exist or continue shall constitute a separate offense.
-This section shall not apply to the City Animal Shelter, Veterinary or medical laboratories.
+A violation of this section shall be a class B misdemeanor, and such is hereby declared a public nuisance, and each day the violation is permitted to exist or continue shall constitute a separate offense.
+This section shall not apply to the City Animal Shelter, Veterinary, or medical laboratories.

 City Code Section 9.01.05.
-Dogs running at large:
+Dogs Running at Large: